Manama Club (football)

-Manama Club (المنامة) is a Bahraini professional football club, founded in 1946 and based in Manama, that competes in the Bahraini Premier League, the top flight of Bahraini football.
+Manama Club (المنامة) is a Bahraini professional football club based in Manama.
+Founded in 1946, the club competes in the Bahraini Premier League, the top flight of football in the country.

 Manama Club, formally known as Al Taj, is a well-known basketball club in the Gulf and Asia.
-They have two Gulf Championships, and were the first-ever Bahraini club and second-ever Gulf club to come in third place in the 2000 ABC Champions Cup.
-Manama Club has won over 45 titles in domestic competitions.
+They have won two Gulf Championships, and were the first-ever Bahraini club and only the second Gulf club to come in third place in the 2000 ABC Champions Cup.
+Manama Club has won over 45 basketball titles in domestic competitions.
 The club is not as successful in football, however they won their first two titles, the Bahraini King's Cup and Bahraini Super Cup, in 2017.
-Patryk Bora, polish top player, played in this club in 2012.
+Patryk Bora, a Polish player, played for Manama Club in 2012.